note89/note89.github.io/content/blog/state-of-emergency/index.md

 In all of these scenarios, it's an active choice to have an incorrect concrete state.
 This decision must be documented and well known.
 Code can/will change, and the compiler will not save you here.

-If you have not made an active choice, then make sure your concrete state is correct.
+Unless you are making an intentional choice, make sure your concrete state corresponds precisely to your abstract state.

 This part touches on a much deeper topic of thinking about the logical level of your code.
 To learn more about that, attend the next cohort of [The Advanced Software Design Course](https://jameskoppelcoaching.com/advanced-software-design-web-course/) (one starts very soon!).
 For a primer read Jimmy's article [The Three Levels of Software](https://www.pathsensitive.com/2018/01/the-three-levels-of-software-why-code.html).